robertmitchellv/robertmitchellv.github.io/content/pages/about.md

 hit on a girl sitting across from me on the Metro, eventually marrying her (best impulsive move ever).

-I have recently turned 31 and can attest to the calming wave of moving beyond the undertow of trends + fads, i.e., generally caring too much about what isn’t important.
-Being a dad has only amplified this, as I no longer feel tied to a concept of ‘cool’; rather, I evaluate content alone for quality.

 I hope to contribute posts on my site that interact with my interdisciplinary interests with special focus on the semantic relationships between objects and concepts.
 I’m not always as interested in the epistemological aspect of things